 Marsha Linehan, Ph.D., ABPP

-Marsha Linehan is a Professor of Psychology and adjunct Professor of Psychiatry and Behavioral Sciences at the University of Washington and is Director of the Behavioral Research and Therapy Clinics, a consortium of research projects developing new treatments and evaluating their efficacy for severely disordered and multi-diagnostic and suicidal populations.
-Her primary research is in the application of behavioral models to suicidal behaviors, drug abuse, and borderline personality disorder.
-She is also working to develop effective models for transferring science-based treatments to the clinical community.
+Marsha Linehan is Professor Emeritus of Psychology in the Department of Psychology at the University of Washington and is Director Emeritus of the Behavioral Research and Therapy Clinics, a consortium of research projects developing new treatments and evaluating their efficacy for severely disordered and multi-diagnostic and suicidal populations.
+Her primary research was in the application of behavioral models to suicidal behaviors, drug abuse, and borderline personality disorder.
+She also worked to develop effective models for transferring science-based treatments to the clinical community.

-She is the past-president of both the Association for the Advancement of Behavior Therapy and of the Society of Clinical Psychology, Division 12, American Psychological Association.
-She is a fellow of the American Psychological Association and the American Psychopathological Association and is a diplomat of the American Board of Behavioral Psychology.
+She was president of both the Association for the Advancement of Behavior Therapy and of the Society of Clinical Psychology, Division 12, American Psychological Association.
+She was a fellow of the American Psychological Association and the American Psychopathological Association and was a diplomat of the American Board of Behavioral Psychology.

 She has written four books, including two treatment manuals: Cognitive-Behavioral Treatment for Borderline Personality Disorder and Skills Training Manual for Treating Borderline Personality Disorder.
 She serves on a number of editorial boards and has published extensively in scientific journals.

-Linehan is founder of Behavioral Tech LLC, a behavioral technology transfer group.
-She is also founder of Behavioral Tech Research, Inc., a company that develops innovative on-line and mobile technologies to disseminate science-based behavioral treatments for mental disorders.
+Dr. Linehan is founder of Behavioral Tech LLC, a behavioral technology transfer group.
+She is also co-founder of DBT-Linehan Board of Certification (DBT-LBC), an organization that clearly identifies providers and programs that reliably offer DBT that conforms to the evidence-based research for the treatment.
 Learn more about the organizations founded by Dr. Linehan.